roshnyjohnson/BusApp/README.md

 https://bus-tracker-e0905.web.app/

 ### Project Description
-This project is a real-time bus tracking system that allows drivers to update their bus location using GPS and enables students to view live bus locations.
+This project is a real-time bus tracking system(now implemented for schools and colleges) that allows drivers to update their bus location using GPS and enables the user to view live bus locations with respect to their current location.

 ### The Problem statement
 Students often struggle to know the real-time location of college buses, causing delays and missed rides.
 Traditional schedules and manual updates are slow and unreliable.